 Correspondent for "The Globe and Mail" Eric Reguly Shares Insights with JCU Students

-Understanding how to cater to journalists’ needs requires an understanding of how quickly and drastically the role work of a journalist is changing.
+Understanding how to cater to journalists’ needs requires an understanding of how quickly and drastically their work is changing.
 Strained by having to meet multiple deadlines daily to providing content across different media (print, twitter, web) at the same time, journalists are ever more pressed to produce a seemingly uninterrupted flow of news.
 Anyone trying to pitch them a story needs to keep this in mind.

 The financial crisis has further eroded the credibility of corporations -and especially of the financial industry- in the eyes of the media.
 Hence, gaining the media’s trust has become increasingly difficult.
 Trust, as Mr. Reguly explained, is at the heart of any effective relationship with a journalist.
 He offered practical advice on how to develop and keep that trust.